 Let’s talk about the national favourite activity, drink.
 Just joking, but it’s something to try, especially in winter in Poland.

-The locals know very well how to drink vodka, and it’s a delicious product which makes them proud.
+The locals know very well how to drink vodka, and it’s a delicious product that makes them proud.
 Vodka is not just a way to live the adventure like a local but also a way to keep you warm while exploring Warsaw in winter.

 Christmas Markets at Castle Square